-As the demand for grocery delivery has increased 150% compared to the last year, the services are struggling to meet the demand.
+As the demand for grocery delivery has increased, the services are struggling to meet the demand.
 Instacart has announced a new feature called ‘Fast & Flexible’ to reduce waiting.

 Instead of scheduling a specific time slot for delivery, customers can choose the delivery by the first available shopper.
 The system automatically estimates the approximate delivery time (e.g., Tuesday through Thursday) and notifies the customers the moment their order is picked up by a shopper, and when it should arrive at their home.